-Grants of Phantom Stock Units.
-As of December 31, 2020, the Company had 13,252 unvested units outstanding, all of which were granted at Full Value.
-On February 18, 2021, the Company granted an additional 2,412 Full Value Units with a fair value of \$146.06 per unit on grant date, using historical volatility.
-In February 2021, the Company paid \$1,214,000 for the 7,750 fully vested and matured units that were granted during 2017, including their respective earned dividend values.
-In August 2021, the Company paid \$195,000 for the 1,250 fully vested and matured units that were granted during August 2017, including their respective earned dividend values.
-On August 25, 2021, the Company granted an additional 808 Full Value Units with a fair value of \$144.81 per unit on grant date, using historical volatility.
-On August 27, 2021, 1,212 unvested Full Value Units were forfeited.
-As of December 31, 2021, the Company had 8,358 unvested units outstanding.
+Grants of Units.
+As of December 31, 2021, the Company had 8,358 nonvested and unmatured Units outstanding, all of which were granted at Full Value.
+On February 22, 2022, the Company granted an additional 2,471 Full Value Units with a fair value of \$148.03 per Unit on grant date, using historical volatility.
+In February 2022, the Company paid \$838,000 for 5,450 fully vested and matured Units that were granted during 2018, including their respective earned dividend values.
+In March 2022, the Company paid \$295,000 for 1,870 fully vested Units that were granted during 2018, 2019 and 2020, including their respective earned dividend values.
+On August 19, 2022, the Company granted an additional 1,022 Full Value Units with a fair value of \$113.63 per Unit on grant date, using historical volatility.
+In August 2022, the Company paid \$107,000 for the 950 fully vested and matured Units that were granted during August 2018, including their respective earned dividend values.
+As of December 31, 2022, the Company had 6,653 nonvested and unmatured Units outstanding.

 The Company uses the Black-Scholes option pricing model as its method for determining fair value of the Units.
 The Company uses the straight-line method of attributing the value of the stock based compensation expense relating to the Units.
-The compensation expense (including adjustment of the liability to its fair value) from the Units is recognized over the vesting period of each grant or award.
+The compensation expense (including adjustment of the liability to its fair value) from the Units is recognized over the vesting and maturity periods of each grant.